iliabylich/pry-memory/README.md

 ### Customization

-`:abc` is a stupid name of strategy that generates lower case letter (a,b,c,...).
+`:abc` is a stupid name of strategy that generates lower case letters (a,b,c,...).
-Also this gem has pre-defined strategy `:a1a2` that generates (a1,a2,a3,...):
+Also the gem has a pre-defined strategy `:a1a2` that generates (a1,a2,a3,...):
 ```
 [1] pry(main)> a1 = > 1
 => 1